 I took them out for painting and then installed with lock-tite in the frame nuts and nylock nuts on the 12mm through bolts.
 Yeah, I know, overkill.
 But it makes me feel better.

 I labeled it “No Strap”, because it’s not strong enough for a tow strap or a jack.
 “19” is the size of the socket needed there.
-I’v done that throughout the car so I don’t have top guess what size I need.
+I’v done that throughout the car so I don’t have to guess what size wrench I need.